guillermoamaral/Webside/docs/api/code/classes/get.md

 # Retrieve classes
-Retrieve all subclasses of a given root superclass (if no root is provided, the uppermost class in the system is used).
+Retrieve all subclasses of a given root class (if no root is provided, the uppermost class in the system is used).
 It is also possible get a tree-like structure as well as to limit the depth in the classes hierarchy.

 **URL**: `/classes`